Jonas Adjetey: Black Stars Player Who Worked as a Painter and Didn’t Have Money for Boots

 However, Jonas Adjetey, who has been a great player in the first two matches in the group stage, did not have an easy journey to becoming a professional footballer.

-He plays professionally for German Bundesliga club VfL Wolfsburg after transferring from FC Basel.
-Before that, he played for Accra Great Olympics.
+Domestically, he plays for German Bundesliga club VfL Wolfsburg after transferring from FC Basel, and before that, he played for Accra Great Olympics in Ghana.

-Jonas Adjetey was raised in Teshie in the Greater Accra region.
-He lived with his parents and sister.
-He fell in love with football at an early age.
+Jonas Adjetey was raised in Teshie in the Greater Accra region, living with his parents and sister and falling in love with football at an early age.

 She feared her son might face a similar fate, hence her disapproval of his football dream.

-According to @Sports_Doctor2 on X, Jonas Adjetey did not give up.
-He worked as a painter at construction sites so he could fund his football dream.
+According to @Sports_Doctor2 on X, the youngster did not give up, working as a painter at construction sites so he could fund his football dream.

 One day, he joined his friends for a casual match and was spotted by scouts from Accra Great Olympics, who offered him a contract and persuaded his mother to give his dream a chance.